Types of expenses for which you can get basic social assistance

 - If the recognised expenses are higher than the income, the difference between the expenses and income is paid to the applicant as social assistance.

-The decision is usually made for one month at a time.
-Income, assets and expenses are calculated for a period of one month.
 Basic social assistance can be granted for a period shorter than one month.
 In that case the amount of assistance per day is calculated by dividing the basic amount for the full month by 30.

 You can estimate whether you can get basic social assistance with this calculator (in Finnish).